 Going back to karate: Another thing I’ve been putting off.
 Time to get a regular schedule set up.

 Contacting people I should have contacted ages ago.
 Chasing up old leads and projects that I’ve allowed to slip.

 Of course, as well as all of this I plan to enjoy my freedom in Thailand as much as possible.
-A trip to the beach is compulsory, along with my long-awaited visit to the Death Railway in Kanchanaburi (still haven’t done that yet – it needs to go on the list!),
+A trip to Pak Chong (where The Big Boss was filmed), along with my long-awaited visit to the Death Railway in Kanchanaburi (still haven’t done that yet – it needs to go on the list!).

 How will you use your free-time this Christmas?
 Is it all one-big holiday or can you think of some small ways to make your life easier when you get back to school?